tedsmith/quickhash/README.md

 HashLib4Pascal package: The library is included in the GitHub QuickHash project but more ideally it is within the Lazarus IDE via the Online Package Manager (ideally use that).
 If you want to use the shipped package, simply choose "Package" from the main Lazarus IDE menu, then "Open Package File (lpk)".<br>
 Choose and navigate to `HashLib4Pascal/HashLib/src/Packages/FPC/HashLib4PascalPackage.lpk` then click the 'Compile' button.
 Then later, when you open the QuickHash project, you need to add it to the project via the Dependancies section of the Object Inspector, but that will be explained later.<br>

-DateTimePicker : Repeat the same process for the package [DateTimePicker](http://wiki.lazarus.freepascal.org/ZVDateTimeControls_Package) which was added in v2.8.3 to enable scheduled hashing.<br>
-So again simply choose 'Package --> Open Package File (lpk)' from the top menu of Lazarus and navigate to `DateTimePicker/zvdatetimectrls.lpk`, choose "Compile" and then Install to ensure it is part of the IDE.<br>
+DateTimePicker : Using the Lazarus Install and Uninstall Packages feature, ensure DateTimeCtrls 1.5.1 or above is installed<br>

 LazDBExport : in Lazarus, go to Package --> Install\Uninstall Packages --> find 'lazdbexport' 1.0' in the right hand pane under 'Available for installation'.
 Select the package and click 'Install Selection' button.<br>
 Click 'Save and Rebuild IDE'.
 The next window will show a list of installed packages and the ones to be installed.
 Click 'Continue'.
 The IDE will rebuild, although since v3.3.0, this may not be required for much longer, if at all.<br>

 SQLdb Tab : You MAY also need to ensure you have the 'SQLdb' tab in your Lazarus IDE interface.
 It is important since v3.0.0 because it uses the 'TSQLDBLibraryLoader', which is used to try and enable QuickHash to load the default SQLite library on your system.
 It is possible your IDE will not have this tab (most do, but I've experienced it not to be there).
 To get it, ensure the SQLdbLaz package is installed, again via 'Tools --> Install\Uninstall Packages', find SQLdbLaz in the right and add it to the "To be installed" pane.<br>

 Windows developers also need to ensure they have the DLL files in the "libs\x64" and "libs\x86" subfolder (as of v3.3.0 - they were in the root folder in v3.2.0 and below). <br>
 Otherwise, when they compile and run, the exe will not find the DLLs it needs to build the SQLite tables.
 SQLite DLL's for 32 and 64 bit systems are part of the main download from www.quickhash-gui.org if you want to get them from there.
 Or you can compile them from source, yourself (instructions are below).<br>